ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Once you have considered the ease of use of your current technology, developed a preliminary training plan with key goals, and have heard from your employees regarding their current and desired workplace technology experience, you’re well on your way to a successful digital transformation.

 That said, there are still user adoption pitfalls to avoid on your digital transformation journey.
-Here are three to look out for:

 Digital transformation is hard.
 And the journey can be made even more challenging when the unforeseen circumstances expedited the transformation.